decentraland/eth-connect/report/eth-connect.api.md

 // @public
 export function extractTypeName(name: string): string;

+// Warning: (ae-missing-release-tag) "FilterCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type FilterCallback = (messages: FilterChange[] | string[]) => void;